wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/05-perform-migration-and-run.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Before we run our app we need to execute database migration because we changed the DB schema by adding new entities.
+Before we run our app, we need to execute a database migration.
+We changed the DB schema by adding new entities.
+By doing the migration, we sync the database schema with the entities we defined.
 If you’ve had something running in the terminal – stop it and run:

 ```
 wasp db migrate-dev